johnwcowan/pdp8x/devs.md

 This device corresponds to the PR8-E high-speed paper tape reader controller, and is connected to a source of bytes.
-It has a single 8-bit register RB that holds the last byte read from the source.
+It has a 8-bit register RB
+that holds the last byte read from the source.
 There is also a 1-bit register RF indicating that the last operation is complete.